Stremio/stremio-addon-sdk/README.md

     }
 })

-addon.runHTTPWithOptions({ port: 7000 })
+serveHTTP(addon.getRouter(), { port: 7000 })
-//addon.publishToCentral("https://your-domain/manifest.json") // <- invoke this if you want to publish your add-on and it's accessible publically on "your-domain"
+publishToCentral("https://your-domain/manifest.json") // <- invoke this if you want to publish your add-on and it's accessible publically on "your-domain"
 ```

 Save this as `addon.js` and run: